Tenro129/Fluxbox-Termux/README.md

 # Fluxbox Termux

-This is a quick installation process to run Fluxbox desktop environment on your Termux application
+This is a quick installation process to run Fluxbox desktop environment on your Termux application.
+However, proot-distro is not able to run this command.

-# Installation
+# Setup

+`pkg update ; pkg upgrade ; pkg install git ;`